-^{2.} Honda Motor Co., Ltd. conducted a stock split of common stock into three shares for each share of common stock on October 1, 2023.
+2. Honda Motor Co., Ltd. conducted a stock split of common stock into three shares for each share of common stock on October 1, 2023.

-b.
+Deemed holdings of shares Not applicable b.
 Investment shares held for the purpose of pure investment Not applicable